shorepine/tulipcc/README.md

 # Clears the REPL screen and formatting
 clear

-# Opens the Tulip editor to the given filename.
-# Control-X exits and prompts to save if any changes.
-# Control-O is save as
-# Control-W searches
-# Filename will be created on save if it doesn't exist.
-edit("game.py")

 # Run a saved Python file.
 Control-C stops it
 execfile("game.py")

 # If you want something to run when Tulip boots, add it to boot.py
 edit("boot.py")

 # Takes a screenshot and saves to disk.
 The screen will blank for a moment
 # If no filename given will upload to imgur and return a URL (needs wifi)